Here is what happened when I tried to make hojicha powder from tea leaves

 I asked myself the same question but as I couldn’t find any answers on the internet, I just experimented.

-In this blog post, you can see the results when making hojicha powder using a regular blender.
+In this blog post, you’ll be able to see the results when making hojicha powder using a regular blender.

-I hope this article helps you decide if making hojicha powder from scratch it’s for you!
+I hope this article helps you decide if making hojicha powder from scratch is for you!